Cliff Asness of AQR capital has an excellent blog - well worth reading. A recent posting is called a tepid defense of hedge funds.

 So look what happened recently for TIPS (Treasury Inflation Protected Securities) when Bill Gross, Chairman of PIMCO (one of the biggest fixed income management shops) quit.

 The day Gross left Pimco to join Janus Capital Group Inc. (JNS), Mexican government bonds declined 0.3 percent, inflation-protected U.S. bonds lost 0.4 percent and debt of Verizon Communications Inc. (VZ) -- one of his bigger company holdings -- dropped 0.3 percent.
-That compares with a 0.05 percent decline on the Bank of America Merrill Lynch Global Broad Market Index.
+That compares with a 0.05 percent decline on the Bank of America Merrill Lynch Global Broad Market Index.and

 “Less liquid sectors such as TIPS continued to weaken as a result of Pimco concerns,” Leduc wrote in a Sept.
 30 note.
 “There has not been measurable impact in most liquid sectors.”